hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 HESS / DFH is built specifically for AI.
 If you have any questions, confusion, or concerns, copy-paste this spec into a chat to get unstuck and understand it quickly.

+Caching: /.well-known/stack SHOULD be served with Cache-Control: public, max-age=3600 and validators (ETag/Last-Modified). stale-while-revalidate is RECOMMENDED.

+Degradation: If /.well-known/stack is present but any mandatory anchor is unreachable (404/timeout), the agent MUST treat that anchor as UNDECLARED and continue.
+If /entity or /url is missing, the agent MUST NOT treat identity as bound and MUST degrade to probabilistic inference.

+Integrity: /integrity SHOULD provide signed hashes of the root and anchors.
+Implementations MAY use Linked Data Proofs (Data Integrity) or JWS.
+Agents SHOULD verify signatures when keys are available and downgrade trust when verification fails.

 ---

 ## Core Terms (keep these straight)